What Is Temporary Car Insurance?

 Buying a New or Used Car

 When you purchase a vehicle from a private seller or dealership, you need insurance before you can legally drive it off the lot.
 Most existing policies offer a grace period of 7 to 30 days for newly acquired vehicles, but this varies by insurer and state.
-If your current insurer doesn't extend that grace period, you'll need coverage on the spot — which is where same-day car insurance activation from companies like GEICO, Progressive, or Liberty Mutual becomes valuable.
+Major insurers like Progressive, GEICO, Allstate, and Nationwide all offer up to 30 days in 2026, while State Farm's grace period varies by state.
+If your current insurer doesn't extend that grace period, same-day car insurance activation from companies like Progressive, Allstate, or Liberty Mutual becomes valuable.
 Learn more about exactly what insurance you need when buying a car before you head to the lot.

 Borrowing a Vehicle